Kitty Flanagan: 2001–2009: UK and the world

-2009–2021
+2009–2020: Rise in popularity

-After eight years touring the world and performing stand-up in comedy clubs in England, she returned to live in Australia in 2009.
+After eight years touring internationally and performing in comedy clubs in England, she returned to live in Australia in 2009.
 She had three months worth of work lined up in Australia and more kept coming in so she decided to stay.
-She starred in the Comedy Channel's 2009 TV special I Can't Believe It's Not Better before being contacted to join The Project for segments on trending news topics.
+She starred in the Comedy Channel's 2009 TV special I Can't Believe It's Not Better before joining The Project for segments on trending news topics.

-In 2010, Flanagan began touring Australia with her stand-up comedy show Charming and Alarming.
-She toured with her sister and show co-star Penny Flanagan and tour manager and former Full Frontal co-star Glenn Butcher, who is the founding member of the 1980s Newcastle comedy troupe the Castanet Club.
+In 2010, Flanagan toured Australia with her stand-up comedy show Charming and Alarming.
+She toured with her sister and show co-star Penny Flanagan and tour manager and former Full Frontal co-star Glenn Butcher, the founding member of the 1980s Newcastle comedy troupe the Castanet Club.

-In 2013, Flanagan toured Australia again in the stand-up show Hello Kitty Flanagan.
+In 2013, Flanagan toured Australia in the stand-up show Hello Kitty Flanagan.

-In 2013, while in Montreal to perform her stand up show Hello Kitty Flanagan, she appeared as a guest comedian on a television special hosted by Wil Anderson called Wil Does Montreal: Just For Laughs which explored what goes on behind the scenes of Montreal's Just for Laughs international comedy festival and featured some of the world's best-known comedians.
-Working Dog Productions asked Flanagan to work on their TV comedy series Utopia in 2013 and cast her in the role of Rhonda the public relations manager, which Flanagan played for three seasons.
+In 2013, while in Montreal to perform Hello Kitty Flanagan, she appeared as a guest comedian on a television special hosted by Wil Anderson called Wil Does Montreal: Just For Laughs which explored what goes on behind the scenes of Montreal's Just for Laughs international comedy festival and featured some of the world's best-known comedians.
+Working Dog Productions asked Flanagan to work on their TV comedy series Utopia in 2013 and cast her in the role of Rhonda the public relations manager, which Flanagan played for five seasons.

 Flanagan resigned from The Project in August 2014 but stayed for four months to finish the year.
 Charlie Pickering approached her to join his new TV show, The Weekly with Charlie Pickering, where she created the segments "Spectacular Failures of the 21st Century" and "Problem Solver".
 As the series progressed, Flanagan created two other segments, "Bandwagon Rider" and "Human Barometer".